-I This feature is licensed, you can create or enable items only if you have purchased a ivrs license.
+1 This feature is licensed, you can create or enable items only if you have purchased a ivrs license.

 The IVR block permits to create a voice-driven menu, where the calling user can interact using DTMF.
-The IVR dialog window, opened by double-clicking on the IVR block and shown on figure 15.3 on page 133, permits to quickly create the menu and to setup the wanted behavior.
+The IVR dialog window, opened by double-clicking on the IVR block and shown on figure 15.3 on the next page, permits to quickly create the menu and to setup the wanted behavior.

-Before creating the IVR some sound files must be uploaded into the Orchestra NG system, as explained in section 5.2 on page 41.
+Before creating the IVR some sound files must be uploaded into the Orchestra NG system, as explained in section 5.2 on page 40.